SysKitTeam/docs-point/docs/configuration/exclude-users-tasks.md

 # Exclude Users from Receiving Governance Tasks

-The Governance-Excluded Users settings in Syskit Point allow you to exclude certain users receiving any of the following Governance tasks or task-related e-mails:
+The Governance-Excluded Users settings in Syskit Point allow you to exclude certain users from receiving any of the following Governance tasks or task-related e-mails:

 * Workspace Review tasks
 * Inactive Workspaces tasks